-Management is responsible for the accompanying financial statements of the Preservation Trust of Vermont, Inc. and Subsidiary (Vermont nonprofit organizations), which comprise the statement of financial position as of September 30, 2016 and the related statements of activities and cash flows for the year then ended, and the related notes to the financial statements in accordance with U.S. generally accepted accounting principles.
+Management is responsible for the accompanying financial statements of the Preservation Trust of Vermont, Inc. and Subsidiary (Vermont nonprofit organizations), which comprise the statement of financial position as of September 30, 2017 and the related statements of activities and cash flows for the year then ended, and the related notes to the financial statements in accordance with U.S. generally accepted accounting principles.
 We have performed a compilation engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the AICPA.
 We did not audit or review the financial statements nor were we required to perform any procedures to verify the accuracy or completeness of the information provided by management.
 Accordingly, we do not express an opinion, a conclusion, nor provide any form of assurance on these financial statements.
+The prior year summarized comparative information has been derived from the Organization's 2016 financial statements which were compiled by us and, in our report dated July 26, 2017, we noted that those statements were the representation of management and that we did not express any opinion or any other form of assurance on them.